 I keep saying to and promising myself that I won't give spoilers in my reviews by only commenting on the story, plot, characters, consistency, flow, etc., and not mentioning names and incidents that moved me, but I never stick to that promise.

-That being said, I totally enjoyed this book, although the beginning was a bit slow, it was however a way to get readers into the story... which is normal with full-length literary fictions.
+That being said, I totally enjoyed this book, although the beginning was a bit slow, it was however a way to get readers into the story... which is normal with full-length literary fiction.
 A book can't be that long with no back story at least.
-So it was kind of a slow read for me with off and on moments.
+So it was kind of a slow read for me with off-and-on moments.

 But then, all the action started in the third part, and that was when I started and couldn't put the book down until I finished it.
 When the stories and events started to materialise, they were mind-blowing.
 I smiled, I laughed, I was sad, I was sad again, I frowned, I laughed again, sometimes at scenarios that weren't meant to be funny but the descriptions just got me cracking...
 I have many of these instances: